Wangkhao Government College

 Wangkhao Government College, is a general degree college in Mon, Nagaland, India.
 It offers undergraduate courses in arts and is affiliated to Nagaland University.
 This college was established in 1983.

 History

 The setting up of Arts College, Mon, now called Wangkhao Government College, was spearheaded by the then Konyak Students' Conference (KSC), now the Konyak Students' Union (KSU) through a resolution adopted in their annual conference in the late 1970s.
-Every Konyak household contributed a token of ₹ 2/- (Rupees two only) in the college find raising.
+Every Konyak household contributed a token of ₹ 2/- (Rupees two only) in the college fund raising.
 The contributions came from different sources as well, such as; the district government employees, business community and well wishers.

-The Board of Governors of the College, were;
+The Board of Governors of the College, were: